Bucknalla/sigfox-hidnseek-tutorial/README.md

 }
 ```

-The retrieved data is then parsed into the separate variables to allow it to be used in the creation of the SIGFOX payload. noSat is used to store
+The retrieved data is then parsed into the separate variables to allow it to be used in the creation of the SIGFOX payload.

 ```arduino
 if (newGpsData) { // Compute GPS data